-Now that we are all on the same page, lets continue.
+Now that we are all on the same page, let’s continue.

 Penguins are cute waddling marine birds especially abundant in the Antarctic Peninsula.
-Like most marine animals, they migrate out in the ocean during winter, and return to their cozy breeding places in summer.
+Like most marine animals, they migrate out in the ocean during winter and return to their cozy breeding places in summer.
 Conservationists are interested to know the exact location and travel routes of penguins during migration.
 This has become increasingly important to ensure their safety in the face of ever-changing climate and increasing pollution levels over the years.

 Polito tested tail feathers from two types of penguins: Chinstrap and Adélie penguins.
 He used a special technique to identify essential amino acids (these make up proteins) in their tail feathers.
 Polito and team noticed unique amino acid patterns in the penguin tails based on their location history (determined using trackers).
-The reason is simple: penguins get their essential amino acids from phytoplankton, which is lowest in the marine food chain.
-As the amino acids patterns in phytoplankton differ depending their location in the ocean, the amino acids patterns imprinted in tail feathers of penguins feeding in different locations are also different.
+The reason is simple: penguins get their essential amino acids from phytoplankton, which is the lowest in the marine food chain.
+As the amino acids patterns in phytoplankton differ depending on their location in the ocean, the amino acids patterns imprinted in tail feathers of penguins feeding in different locations are also different.

 This shows that penguin tails could be used as simple biogeochemical markers, as the tails can be sampled in summer when penguins return to their breeding grounds.
 The analysis will show what the penguin ate, and researchers can infer where they ate it.
-This could be a great complementary method to GPS tracking, aiding in conservation of penguins in the future.
+This could be a great complementary method to GPS tracking, aiding in the conservation of penguins in the future.

-Acknowledgement: Special thanks to Vinita Bharat (Fuzzy Synapse) for the wonderful illustration.
+Acknowledgment: Special thanks to Vinita Bharat (Fuzzy Synapse) for the wonderful illustration.

 Polito, Michael J., et al. “Stable isotope analyses of feather amino acids identify penguin migration strategies at ocean basin scales.”
 Biology Letters 13.8 (2017): 20170241.